CODESYS

 Supported Types

-The following CODESYS types are currently supported:
+The following CODESYS types are currently supported for graphical rendering and change detection:

 • Ladder (LAD)